BFCmath/MushroomClassification_OAI_HUTECH/IDEA.md

 ### Transformer
 + Pixel Transformer seems to be a good idea.
 + We can even push that further with multi scale pixel transformer (1x1, 2x2, 4x4, 8x8, 16x16, 32x32).
++ ViT seems to not work well, maybe because of the lack of data.

 ## Dropout
 + Some experiments and it seems that the dropout is not the best way to go.